voothi/20241223170748-kardenwort/README.md

 2.  **Text Ingestion:** Input text is read from a file, argument, environment variable, or stdin.
 3.  **Tokenization & Lemmatization:** The text is broken into words (tokens).
 Each token undergoes a series of steps: GCS, separable verb handling, lemma correction, and application of user override rules.
 4.  **Collection & Sorting:** Unique lemmas are collected and sorted.
 Known words (from the frequency index) are listed first (most to least common), followed by unknown words (alphabetically).
-5.  **TSV Generation:** A structured TSV file is created with over 80 columns that match the Anki template.
+5.  **TSV Generation:** A structured TSV file is created with 82 columns that match the Anki template, potentially including dynamic deck paths.
 6.  **Anki Import:** The runner script passes the TSV file to the `kardenwort-anki-csv-importer`, which creates a new deck in Anki.

 [Return to Top](#map-of-contents)